-- Ensure there are flowering plants available for pollinators throughout the growing season (Xerces Society, n.d.). - Rather than removing all material, incorporate dead wood and decaying tree parts into landscapes as potential habitat. - Promote ongoing biodiversity projects in the LA area on both public and private land (e.g., wildlife connectivity) and support the City's 2017 Biodiversity Motion. - " Los Angeles Sanitation - Los Angeles Sustainable Development Goals - " Los Angeles-proposed Ridgeline Protection Ordinance
+- Ensure there are flowering plants Available for pollinators throughout the growing season (Xerces Society, n.d.).
+Health and structural impacts on tree species that are not adaptive to new and changing conditions. - Rather than removing all material, incorporate dead wood and decaying tree parts into landscapes as potential habitat. - Promote ongoing biodiversity projects in the LA area on both public and private land (e.g., wildlife connectivity) and support the City's 2017 Biodiversity Motion. - " Los Angeles Sanitation - " Los Angeles Sustainable Development Goals - " Los Angeles-proposed Ridgeline Protection Ordinance